tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 including any PSK binders, and then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
-To do so, the client computes a hash H of the entire ClientHelloInner message with the same hash as for the KDF used to encrypt ClienHelloInner.
+To do so, the client computes a hash H of the entire ClientHelloInner message with the same hash as for the KDF used to encrypt ClientHelloInner.
 Then, the client removes and and replaces extensions from ClientHelloInner with a single "outer_extensions" extension.
 The list of outer_extensions include those which were removed from ClientHelloInner, in the order in which they were